 Department store sales associate (I did time in hardware, paint and home improvements: storm doors, bathroom fixtures, and yes, TOILETS!!!)

 Along the way I also acquired a music diploma from Grant MacEwan Community College (now MacEwan University) and a master of arts in journalism degree from the University of Western Ontario.

-This is where you come in.
-Please explore the writing samples and other content on my website, and if you like what you see (heck, even if you don't), please connect with me somehow … anyhow.
-I'm on Twitter, Facebook and Google+.
+I invite you to explore the writing samples and other content on my website, and if you like what you see (heck, even if you don't), please connect with me somehow … anyhow.
+I post every once in a while on Twitter and have a Facebook page.
 I've also included a form at the bottom of my site that allows you to subscribe to periodic email updates.